-The right panel of Figure 3 depicts the relationship between innovation and corporate governance in both the model and the data.
-For firms in each governance quantile in the data, we calculate their average tail innovation.
-We centralize the measure of innovation by demeaning it and then dividing it by its standard deviation.
+of innovation by demeaning it and then dividing it by its standard deviation.
 Each blue dot in the figure represents the value of the mean option ratio for a corporate governance index quantile.
 Similarly, the mean innovation ratio is calculated for different values of CEO influence parameters in the model and is plotted as the red dashed curve.
 In both the model and the data, we observe a positive correlation between firms' corporate governance and disruptive innovation.
 The model also tightly matches the elasticity between corporate governance and firm innovation.
 In both the model and the data, firms with better corporate governance tend to come up with more disruptive innovations.

-4.6 Welfare Analysis
+4.6.
+Welfare analysis

 To calculate welfare, we need to compute the consumption stream of the representative household.
-Two components are required for this: the growth rate of consumption $G{\zeta} - 1$ and the initial consumption level C_0 .32 In a balanced growth path equilibrium, social welfare is given by
+Two components are required for this: the growth rate of consumption $G{\zeta} - 1$ and the initial consumption level $C_0$ .
+In a balanced growth path equilibrium, social welfare is given by